 Who is on the council?

 There is one elected member from each class in Key Stage 1 and 2.
 Each councillor has their photo on the notice board, and door to their classroom.
-Badges are awarded to be worn on the school uniform.
+Badges are awarded and worn on the school uniform.

 How many members of staff are on the School Council?